-The holders of the (i) founder shares, which were issued in a private placement prior to the closing of this offering, (ii) private placement warrants, which will be issued in a private placement simultaneously with the closing of this offering and the shares of Class A common stock underlying such private placement warrants, (iii) private placement warrants that may be issued upon conversion of working capital loans and (iv) any forward purchase shares that are issued in a private placement simultaneously with the closing of the initial business combination, will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement.
-Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1.5 million of working capital loans are converted into private placement warrants, we will be obligated to register up to 34,305,417 shares of Class A common stock and 8,236,667 warrants.
-The number of shares of Class A common stock includes (i) 11,068,750 shares of Class A common stock to be issued upon conversion of the founder shares, (ii) 7,236,667 shares of Class A common stock underlying the private placement warrants, (iii) 1,000,000 shares of Class A common stock underlying the private placement warrants issued upon conversion of working capital loans and (iv) up to 15,000,000 forward purchase shares.
-The number of warrants includes 7,236,667 private placement warrants and 1,000,000 private placement warrants issued upon conversion of working capital loans.
+The holders of the (i) founder shares, which were issued in a private placement prior to the closing of this offering, (ii) private placement warrants, which will be issued in a private placement simultaneously with the closing of this offering and the shares of Class A common stock underlying such private placement warrants, (iii) private placement warrants that may be issued upon conversion of working capital loans and (iv) any forward purchase shares that are issued in a private placement simultaneously with the closing of the initial business combination, will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
+Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1.5 million of working capital loans are converted into private placement warrants, we will be obligated to register up to 32,762,500 shares of Class A common stock and 7,700,000 warrants.
+The number of shares of Class A common stock includes (i) 10,062,500 shares of Class A common stock to be issued upon conversion of the founder shares, (ii) 6,700,000 shares of Class A common stock underlying the private placement warrants, (iii) 1,000,000 shares of Class A common stock underlying the private placement warrants issued upon conversion of working capital loans and (iv) up to 15,000,000 forward purchase shares.
+The number of warrants includes 6,700,000 private placement warrants and 1,000,000 private placement warrants issued upon conversion of working capital loans.
 The holders of these securities are entitled to make up to three demands, excluding short form demands, that we register such securities.
 In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination.
 We will bear the expenses incurred in connection with the filing of any such registration statements.